Below is a one for, one against debate on the subject of “Should Cleveland get an NHL team?”

 Considering the Monsters are the farm team of the Blue Jackets, there has been a growing loyalty to the parent team within the greater Cleveland area in recent years.
 While the Monsters were initially under the Colorado Avalanche, the Blue Jackets made the sensible choice in 2015 to put their minor league team two hours up I-71 from them.

 That leads into the case of what happens to the Monsters if an NHL team is brought to Cleveland?
 It makes perfect sense for the Blue Jackets to have their AHL squad so close.
-Certainly the team would have something to say about a forced relocation of their minor league affiliate.
+Certainly, the team would have something to say about the forced relocation of their minor league affiliate.
 For the sake of argument, just suppose for a moment that moving the Monsters does happen.
-This brings the issue back of fan base.
+This brings the issue back of the fan base.
 The city of Columbus has more than double the population of Cleveland according to the 2019 census.
 That is a difference of 800,000+ people versus 300,000+.
-To divvy up two top level teams between that lopsided of numbers is financially foolhardy at best.
+To divvy up two top-level teams between that lopsided of numbers is financially foolhardy at best.

 In all honesty, the NHL is not going to install a franchise in Cleveland.
 If the aforementioned realities do not scream that, the fact that the NHL isn’t even looking at Cleveland does.
 While the Cleveland Barons were once an NHL team in the late 1970s, things have changed greatly around the league since then.
 As the saying goes, it’s okay to look back.
 Just don’t stare.